Ramanujan College: National Resource Centre

 The Ministry of HRD notified Ramanujan College as the National Resource Centre (NRC) in 2019 for three extremely pertinent and interrelated disciplines, namely, Human Rights, Environment and Ethics.
 The NRC's role is to conceptualise, create and disseminate contemporary knowledge in the field of study.
 This initiative is undertaken by the MHRD under the ambit of the Annual Refresher Programme in Teaching (ARPIT).

 International Collaborations

 The Ramanujan College has signed an Agreement of Academic Cooperation with MCI Management Center Innsbruck, Austria for a period of five years recognizing the benefits to be gained by both institutions through a cooperation in teaching, academic research and operations, promote exchange of students, staff and knowledge within the interests and abilities of each institution.
 Exchange of students and academic staff along with joint development and organization of academic programs, courses or seminars and research will be the focus of this collaborative effort.

 Rankings

-It is ranked 53rd across India by National Institutional Ranking Framework in 2021.
+The college is ranked 65th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.